ATrnd/GridChainGames/_doc/Conceptualization_and_Ideation.md

 The proposed solution for Grid Chain Games emphasizes affordability, simplicity, and security.
-By utilizing ETH for rewards and minimizing technical requirements, the game aims to attract users with its low barriers to entry, while incentivizing consistent engagement through daily streaks and ensuring a secure gaming environment accessible via web browsers
+By utilizing ETH for rewards and minimizing technical requirements, the game aims to attract users with its low barriers to entry, while incentivizing consistent engagement through daily streaks and ensuring a secure gaming environment accessible via web browsers.

 ## Target Audience